hanhdthds/Udacity_CloudDeveloper_Project3/commandRunK8s.md

 ## Create a Service object that exposes the frontend deployment
 ## The command below will ceates an external load balancer and assigns a fixed, external IP to the Service.
 kubectl expose deployment frontend --type=LoadBalancer --name=publicfrontend
-kubectl expose deployment reverseproxy --type=LoadBalancer --name=reverseproxy
+kubectl expose deployment reverseproxy --type=LoadBalancer --name=publicreverseproxy
 ## Repeat the process for the *reverseproxy* deployment.
 ## Check name, ClusterIP, and External IP of all deployments
 kubectl get services
 kubectl get pods # It should show the STATUS as Running

+Kubernetes kubectl get pods output
+Kubernetes kubectl describe services output
+Kubernetes kubectl describe hpa output
+Kubernetes kubectl logs <your pod name> output